f-ernanda/client-api/README.md

 This project is a basic client management API that implements a complete CRUD (Create, Read, Update, Delete) flow.

 In practice, it allows you to:
-- list clients with pagination
+- List clients with pagination
-- retrieve a client by ID
+- Retrieve a client by ID
-- create new clients
+- Create new clients
-- update existing clients
+- Update existing clients
-- delete saved clients
+- Delete saved clients

 This repository primarily exists as a study project, focusing on understanding backend fundamentals.